RoadAtlas

 Reliable coffee and baked items in La Paz.
 A practical stop for snacks before the descent.

-- Pizzeria La Sendapizza, casual
+Pizzeria La Senda

 Casual meal option in Coroico with easygoing mountain-town vibes.
 Good for refueling after the drive or bike ride.